matusf/openapi-fuzzer/README.md

                     for resending requests (default: results).
   --stats-dir       directory for request times statistics. if no value is
-                    supplied, statistics will not be saved --help            display usage information
+                    supplied, statistics will not be saved --skip-tls-verify disable verification of TLS certificates --no-rate-limiting
+                    do not use rate limiting
+  --help            display usage information

 $ openapi-fuzzer run -s ./spec.yaml -u http://127.0.0.1:8200/v1/ -i 404 -i 400 -H  "Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ=="